 In the receive path, the optionally-compressed 8-bit data is first expanded to 16-bit words.
 The PCMF register bit can bypass the expansion process so that two 8-bit words are assembled into one 16-bit word.
 RPGA is the receive path programmable gain amplifier, which can be programmed from $-\infty$ dB to 6 dB.
 An 8 kHz, 16-bit signal is then provided to a D/A converter.
 An analog mute function is provided directly after the D/A converter.
-When not muted, the resulting analog signal is applied at the input of the transconductance amplifier, Gm, which drives the off-chip current buffer, I{BUF} .
+When not muted, the resulting analog signal is applied at the input of the transconductance amplifier, Gm, which drives the off-chip current buffer, I{BUF}.

+3.25.3.
 TPGA/RPGA Gain/Attenuation Blocks

 The TPGA and RPGA blocks are essentially linear multipliers with the structure illustrated in Figure 39.
 Both blocks can be independently programmed from $-\infty$ to +6 dB (0 to 2 linear scale).
 The TXGAIN and RXGAIN RAM locations are used to program each block.
 A setting of 0000h mutes all audio signals; a setting of 4000h passes the audio signal with no gain or attenuation (0 dB), and a setting of 7FFFh provides the maximum 6 dB of gain to the incoming audio signal.
+The device signal scaling assumes that dBm is always referenced to 600 Ω .
+To compensate for this, the correct RXGAIN and TXGAIN settings are given in the coefficient generator software.
 The DTXMUTE and DRXMUTE bits in the DIGCON register are also available to allow muting of the transmit and receive paths without requiring modifications to the TXGAIN or RXGAIN settings.

+3.25.4.
 TXEQ/RXEQ Equalizer Blocks

-The TXEQ and RXEQ blocks (see Figure 11 on page 24) represent 4-tap filters that can be used to equalize the transmit and receive paths, respectively.
+The TXEQ and RXEQ blocks (see Figure 11 on page 25) represent 4-tap filters that can be used to equalize the transmit and receive paths, respectively.
 The transmit path equalizer is controlled by the TXEQCO0-TXEQCO3 RAM locations, and the receive path equalizer is controlled by the RXEQCO0-RXEQCO3 RAM locations.
 The Si322x Coefficient Generator software uses these filters in calculating the ac impedance coefficients for optimal ac performance.
-Refer to "AN63: Si322x Coefficient Generator User's Guide" for more detailed information regarding the calculation of ac impedance coefficients.
+Refer to "AN63: Si322x Coefficient Generator User's Guide" for detailed information regarding the calculation of ac impedance coefficients.

-where $M = \{0, 1/16384, 2/16384, ...
-32767/16384\}$
+where M = {0, 1/16384, 2/16384,...32767/16384}

 Figure 39.
-TPGA and RPGA structure Audio Characteristics
+TPGA and RPGA structure